kkokui/DataQualityCheck/README.md

-# how to make summary plot
+# How to make summary plot
 Compile.
 ```
 make quality_check